 The best time to prepare for plantation is during cloudy, drizzle days in June – July.
 The land is dug up to 30cm on which a raised bed is made.
 Cardamom cultivation is done through seeds or suckers (one young and one mature aerial shoot.)
 Seeds are collected from a ripe pod.
 The seeds are repeatedly cleaned and immediately sown.
 Sowing is done in rows.
 A mature sucker along with a growing shoot is planted in the pit.
 One should avoid deep planting.
 The base of the plant is covered with mulch.
 It is necessary to irrigate the crop to get a good yield.
 Irrigation could be done every 10-15 days till the beginning of the monsoon.

 The green type of cardamom has lots to offer health-wise and thus, is climbing on the scores list as a healthy spice.
 Here is why you should reap its benefits.

-Powerful antioxidants like flavonoids, quercetin, and plant esters work as useful anti-inflammatory to soothe the mucous membrane, stomach lining and to decreasing acidity.
+Powerful antioxidants like flavonoids, quercetin, and plant esters work as a useful anti-inflammatory to soothe the mucous membrane, and stomach lining and decrease acidity.
 This makes it a natural remedy to combat heartburn and nausea.
 The antioxidant properties protect us from free radicals, all the while detoxifying and probably cleansing our body from cancer and related diseases.

 How fresh is your breath?